A: It is a voucher with which you can claim your monthly pound of rice.

-proof of qualifying number of people benefiting from your monthly pound of rice (not fewer than four, each of whom must submit proof of dependency, included in application packet); proof of merit; no record of crimes, including crimes of moral turpitude; certificate of moral solvency issued within the last two weeks of your effective application; three referees (each of whom must submit their respective proofs listed above, except proof of dependency as referees must not be dependent upon anybody else); and a letter from a doctor affiliated to The Wellness Network for a Healthy Happy People (TWNFAHHP), in which he or she certifies your need for rice.
+A: You need to be at least 21 years of age, application form filled out (write to us for an application packet); proof of work; proof of residence; proof of qualifying number of people benefiting from your monthly pound of rice (not fewer than four, each of whom must submit proof of dependency, included in application packet); proof of merit; no record of crimes, including crimes of moral turpitude; certificate of moral solvency issued within the last two weeks of your effective application; three referees (each of whom must submit their respective proofs listed above, except proof of dependency as referees must not be dependent upon anybody else); and a letter from a doctor affiliated to The Wellness Network for a Healthy Happy People (TWNFAHHP), in which he or she certifies your need for rice.
 Letters from doctors not affiliated to the TWNFAHHP are not accepted.
 You must submit a cover letter listing the aforementioned items as enclosures, in the order specified above, plus a self-addressed stamped envelope.

 Q: How do I know if my monthly-pound-of-rice voucher application was approved?

 A: We receive many applications and have a limited number of Ministry of Rice Application Processing Agents (MORAPA).
 Your application will be assigned to a MORAPA.
 To determine whether your application has been assigned to a MORAPA, please see our website for the receipt date of applications currently being processed.
 Do not contact us to inquire into the status of your application.
 If we inform you that your application was approved, it was approved.
 If we inform you that your application was rejected, it was rejected.
 If you do not hear from us, either your papers got lost somewhere or who knows.
 In exceptional cases, we might process your application late, but only if the application satisfies the conditions mentioned above.
-Applications that at the moment of review have reached their expiration date and time, or are within 72 hours of reaching their expiration date and time, do not qualify for late processing.
+Applications which at the moment of review have reached their expiration date and time, or are within 72 hours of reaching their expiration date and time, do not qualify for late processing.